john4web/blog/content/TODO/billion-dollar-mistake.md

+It is a disease in the entire application.
+If we allow it to enter our software, then it grows and eventually will infect the entire code.
 There is only black and white.
 There is no grey color in between.
 If you use null, then the code is wrong and needs to be refactored.
 If you do not use null, then the code is clean.